Page last updated 1.12.2011

 Yes, In my view the only way there could have been a connection between these two faults was if the battery power was low caused by the belt not rotating the alternator as should be the case.
 Battery power is important with the automatic gearbox as it is powered by electrical circuits.

-Although I have heard of this display many many times with the car going into 'get you mode' I'm not aware of what causes it and have never seen the reason printed.
+Although I have heard of this display many many times with the car going into 'limp home mode' I'm not aware of what causes it and have never seen the reason printed.
 I communicated this to the owner in question.

 The reader has kindly come back with further information that may help other owners